Walcha Strategic Heritage Action Plan 2019-2029

 And is also a member of the following Council Committees:

-• Walcha Council Riverview Clinical Governance Committee
+• Walcha Council Apsley Riverview Committee;

-• Walcha Council Aboriginal Advisory Committee
+• Walcha Council Aboriginal Advisory Committee;

-• Walcha Council General Manager’s Performance Review Committee
+• Walcha Council General Manager’s Performance Review Committee.

 First Elected to Council on 14 September 2024.